migcorre/dynamic/basic/syn.md

 ## RTL example
-Wi will use the following example RTL, a basic ounter 8bit
+We will use the following example RTL, a basic ounter 8bit
 ```verilog
 module counter_8bit (
     input wire clk,        // Clock input